 by Nicole Berardoni M.D, Tory McJunkin M.D, and Paul Lynch M.D

-Motor vehicle injury (MVI) is a huge concern throughout the United States health care system.
-People are brought in to the Emergency Room every day with injuries caused by motor vehicle accidents.
-In the United States, Motor vehicle injury among children burden the health care resources with an estimated $2 billion annually.
+Motor vehicle injury (MVI) is a huge concern throughout the United States’ healthcare system.
+People are brought into the emergency room everyday with injuries caused by motor vehicle accidents.
+In the United States, motor vehicle injury among children burden healthcare resources with an estimated $2 billion annually.
 Globally, approximately 1.2 million people are killed in motor vehicle accidents each year and as many as 50 million are injured.
 Unless there is further intervention to prevent these road injuries, studies indicate that these injuries will increase 65% over the next 20 years (WHO 2007).

 Of all the injuries associated with motor vehicle accidents, chronic whiplash-associated disorder (WAD) represents the most common medical and psycho-social problem.
 Typically, whiplash presents with mild neck stiffness and soreness.
 Patients can also have an associated post-traumatic stress disorder.
 In 2005, physicians studied if the acute stress reaction following a whiplash injury predicted long-term consequences.